Jones fracture is a fracture of the 5th metatarsal bone on the outside of the foot. It occurs through overuse, or following a severe ankle sprain.

 Medically reviewed by Dr. Chaminda Goonetilleke, 20th Jan.
 2022

 Signs & symptoms

-Initial treatment usually means the patient will have to wear a cast for 6-8 weeks to immobilize the foot and prevent weight-bearing activity.
-If the fracture fails ot heal then surgery to place plates and screws in the foot can be undertaken.
+Initial treatment usually means the patient has to wear a cast for 6-8 weeks.
+This immobilizes the foot and prevents weight-bearing activity.
+If the fracture fails to heal during this time then surgery is indicated.

-Return to sport is shown to be quicker with this method of surgery (around 2 to 4 weeks) following an immediate fixation by putting a screw.
-However this does make it more likely the individual to re-fracture the bone.
+Return to sport is shown to be quicker with this method of surgery (around 2 to 4 weeks).
+However, this does make it more likely the individual will re-fracture the bone.

 The time taken to return to full training after a surgical fixation operation is around 8 weeks, although it is recommended for full healing to be seen on a radiographic image before full training is resumed.